Avoidant Personality Disorder

 What are personality disorders?

-According to the American Psychiatric Association, personality disorders are mental health conditions affecting how you think, act, and feel.
-To qualify as a mental illness, symptoms must deviate from the expected cultural norm, cause distress, impair functioning, and persist over time with little or no relief without treatment.
-Below are the three categories of personality disorders listed in the DSM-5.
+According to the American Psychiatric Association, personality disorders are mental disorders affecting how you think, act, and feel.
+For a person to be diagnosed with one of these disorders, symptoms must deviate from the expected cultural norm, cause distress, impair functioning, and persist over time with little or no relief without treatment.
+Below are the three categories of personality disorders listed in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Cluster A